Do you have pain in your testicles or have problems with fertility due to a varicocele?

 We are committed to delivering the highest quality of individualized treatment and compassion.
 We make every effort to ensure comfort and to control pain.
 Our patients receive frequent follow up phone calls after discharge to answer questions and provide guidance when needed.

 Once a varicocele is found, tests using painless ultrasound imaging may be performed to determine the size and position of the vessels involved.
 After evaluation, your physician will discuss with you the best treatment option for your individual condition.
 At one time surgery was the only option, however, a minimally invasive technique, called varicocele embolization, can be performed painlessly in an outpatient setting.
 The procedure uses a stainless steel coil to block blood flow to the dilated vessels in the varicocele.
 The procedure is performed by placing a catheter in the affected vessel and deploying the coil in the targeted area.
-The actual procedure is performed in an outpatient setting under moderate sedation.
-Your stay with us is about 3 hours and you can expect to be back to work in 48 hours.
+The actual procedure is performed in an outpatient setting and takes about 1 hour.
+You can expect to be back to work in 24-48 hours.
 Most patients are completely recovered within 3 days and experience only mild discomfort.
 Varicocele embolization is considered equally as effective as surgery in improving chances of natural conception.

 Using image-guidance, a catheter (a long, thin, hollow plastic tube) is inserted through the skin into the jugular vein, a large blood vessel in the neck, and maneuvered to the treatment site.